 Not sure where to start?
 Here's our yearly plan for growing cut flowers.

 Plan your plot – what flowers do you want to grow?
 Discover 10 cut flowers to grow from seed.
-It’s a good idea to grow a mix of annuals, half-hardy annuals and biennials – these will give you the longest flowering season.
+It's a good idea to grow a mix of annuals, half-hardy annuals and biennials – these will give you the longest flowering season.
 Order seeds from your favourite suppliers like Crocus, Sarah Raven, Suttons and Thompson & Morgan.

-Order plug plants – useful if you don’t want to sow half-hardy annuals or want to grow flowers that are tricky from seed.
+Order plug plants – useful if you don't want to sow half-hardy annuals or want to grow flowers that are tricky from seed.
 Throughout the year online seed companies like Thompson and Morgan, Suttons and Crocus stock seasonal garden ready plug plants.
 Order dahlia tubers and rooted chrysanthemum cuttings.
-You could also start to prepare the plot – weed it using a Dutch hoe or a hand weeding tool, dig it over, and spread a mulch of well-rotted manure or garden compost.
+You could also start to prepare the plot – weed it using a Dutch hoe or a hand weeding tool, dig it over with a garden spade, and spread a mulch of well-rotted manure or garden compost.